2 JSON in Oracle Database

 to transform the result of

 a query.
-It supports an error clause and a returning clause.
-You can specify
+The function supports an error clause and a returning clause.
+You can

-pretty-printing for the result, and you can truncate the result to fit the return
+Truncate the result to fit the return type (keyword

-conforms to the JSON standard (RFC 8259).
-The returned data uses only the
+data that conforms to the JSON standard (RFC 8259), in which case the returned data uses

-standard data types of the JSON language: object, array, and the scalar types
+only the standard data types of the JSON language: object, array, and the scalar

-The stored JSON data that gets serialized can, however, also have values of the following scalar types, which Oracle has added to the JSON language: binary, date, timestamp, year-month interval, day-second interval, double, and float.
+The stored JSON data that gets serialized can also have values of scalar types that Oracle has added to the JSON language.
 JSON data of such types is converted when serialized according to Table 2-2.
+For example, a numeric value of JSON-language type double is serialized by converting it to a textual representation of a JSON number.

 Table 2-2 JSON_SERIALIZE Converts Oracle JSON-Language Types To Standard JSON-Language Types